 Hi there!
 My name is Luuk Schmitz and in September 2019 I joined the European University Institute as a PhD-researcher in the Department of Political and Social Sciences.

-Before joining the EUI, I obtained a Bachelors’s and Masters’s degree in political science from Radboud University (the Netherlands).
-I also worked for one year as a junior lecturer at Radboud’s political science department, teaching a variety of workgroups, seminars, and supervising bachelor theses.
+Before joining the EUI, I obtained a Bachelors’s and Masters’s degree (cum laude) in political science from Radboud University (the Netherlands).
+During my studies, I completed an internship at the Transnational Institute, working on investment arbitration and trade agreements.
+After my studies, I worked as a junior lecturer at Radboud’s political science department, teaching a variety of workgroups, seminars, and supervising bachelor theses.
 Teaching one of these seminars, on the political economy of EU crisis management after the 2008 global financial crisis, ultimately persuaded me to conduct a PhD on the topic.

 More generally, my research interests lie in the field of (global) political economy (GPE).
 GPE tries to understand the interactions between markets, non-market areas, states, and non-state actors over time and space.
 GPE scholars tend to concern themselves with big questions, such as: “why do we see historic patterns of inequality among states”, “why have private corporations seen an astronomic increase in their share of profits vis-à-vis labour since the 1970s”, “to what extent has the EU’s post-crisis economic governance program aggravated social unrest within and between Member States”, and: “does our default measurement of economic activity (GDP) have a gendered element to it”?